Pasteur Institute of Iran: Biotechnology activities

 Since the early 1970s, with the start of the Medical Biotechnology Ph.D.
-Training Course, effective steps have been taken to develop biopharmaceuticals by recombinant DNA technologies at Pasteur Institute of Iran.
-This institute has played an important role in developing biotechnology knowledge and producing needed medicines in the country.
+Training Course, steps have been taken to develop biopharmaceuticals by recombinant DNA technologies at Pasteur Institute of Iran.

 Present activities

 Over time, the Pasteur Institute of Iran's research departments have been added to suit the needs of the community, and today the Institute continues to operate with six research groups and 20 research departments.

-At present, the research policy pursued by the institute is to conduct basic and applied research in the field of research and diagnosis, to present various disease control methods focusing on infectious diseases, and to conduct joint research projects with centers inside and outside the country.

 Karaj Production Complex

 Pasteur Institute of Iran, alongside the Razi Institute, is one of the pillars of human vaccine production in the country.
 Due to the growing need for vaccines, recombinant products, and injectable solutions, Karaj Production Complex started its activities in 1988.
 Since the past 100 years, Pasteur Institute of Iran has been able to control various infectious diseases, including smallpox, cholera, rabies, hepatitis B and tuberculosis by producing numerous vaccines and effective health interventions, and has produced other vaccines such as typhoid, anthrax, gonorrhea, and typhus, and has planned to produce pneumococcal and rotavirus vaccines.
-Karaj Production Complex has made good strides in providing production infrastructure and expanding its activities on the Pasteur Institute's plan.

-The diagnostic laboratories at Pasteur Institute of Iran have made the institute the National reference center for Infectious Diseases in the country.

 The Pasteur Institute Amol

 The North Research Center (NRC) of Pasteur is one of the institutions of the Pasteur Institute of Iran, which was established with the efforts of a group of sponsors in the city of Amol in an area of 23,000 square meters in Amol city in 1994 and now includes about 5000 square meters of physical space containing specialized diagnostic and research laboratories.

-The mission of the North Research Center is to provide diagnostics, research, educational, manufacturing, center of development and bio-computing services to five Northern provinces of Iran (Ardebil, Gilan, Mazandaran, Golestan and Semnan).